agileware/au.com.agileware.elections/docs/admin_edit_position.md

 # How to edit a position

-To edit a position, you should be a user who gains admin access for CiviCRM and follow these steps:
+To edit a position, you need to have CiviCRM admin access and follow these steps:

 1. Go to **Elections**
 ![Click Elections](images/admin_election/01.gif)